Huerte/hand-gesture-arduino-led-control/README.md

 ## 📝 License

-MIT — use freely with attribution.
+Licensed under the MIT License.
+You can use, modify, and share this freely with attribution.